Xetibo/ReSet-Doc/sections/projects.typ

   cell(
     [KDE systemsettings is built with modularity in mind, meaning it works purely with modules that can be built for it.
-This means that one could create modules for systemsettings to enable functionality on other environments.
+This means that one could create modules for systemsettings to enable functionality in other environments.
 However, QT is not as well integrated into other environments as GTK, requiring users to potentially change themes for a consistent design.
 Additionally, the needed modules do not exist as of now.], cell_align: left, bold: false, font_size: 11pt,